Samleo8/TerraSeg/README.md

 ### Content

 Coming soon!
-We aim to release in April!
+We aim to release in May!

 ### Citation Information